Savid-Woah/Savid-Woah/README.md

 🐱‍👤 - 3+ Backend Development experience <br>
 🌊 - I do some DevOps too <br>
 🌴 - Working on different projects, glad to show if you ask ;) <br>
-🥥 - I like coconut, cocounut and coding <br>
+🥥 - I like coconut... but I like coding more <br>
 </p>

 ## Tech Stack